nils-n/throwing-sticks/README.md

     - x-axis is the angle of the current sticks
     - y-axis is the position of the current sticks
     - color of the point is whether this stick was painted as `red` or `green` on the first diagram
-- A red line is drawn that magically predicts how the two groups are separated
+- A red line is drawn that predicts how the two groups are separated using the ground truth that is known by geometry (in a future release, the geometric proof for that could be added at this point)
-- This diagram should make the user realize about the value of $\pi$
+- This diagram should make the user realize about the value of $\pi$ , and that the apparent chaos from the first diagram has a clear, underlying order
 - If the user has not thrown enough sticks (less than 120 sticks) , the user will be friendly encouraged to throw more sticks in order to see the pattern
-- Story line encourages the user to understand the pattern that is in front of him
+- Story line encourages the user to think about the pattern that is in front of them
 - After that, the short story ends with a happy ending.

 <table style="height:100%">